 I realize that I have to appreciate the small steps towards my goals.
 I almost did not start at all because, in my mind, if I am not able to do it immediately then I don’t want to do it.
 Changing my mindset made me determined to finish this product.
 It made me less arrogant so I can listen to the advice I’ve been given.
 I also learned to swallow my pride and let experts do their thing: it took me weeks to build the wooden case in my school workshop and only one day for a carpenter to do it.

+Hi Abian!
+I’d like to second Caroline’s comments above.
+This is a great start to the essay – literally!
+That first paragraph is sensory, immersive, and keeps the reader engaged.
+However, the timeline of how your project came about after that was unclear.

+You want to make sure that you’re spending more space on the important turning points, which means your essay might look like this:

+Your inciting incident (which is already written well!)

+Your moment of realisation that you can actually do something (did you start doing research before or after this moment?)

+Trying to build the feeder yourself and failing

+Talking to BAWABALI and realising your design hadn’t taken into consideration the practical factors anyway (what was going through your mind at this point?)

+Deciding to render a 3D model instead and allow a professional carpenter to craft the model (what made you decide to try again?)

+The end result, which is still missing from this draft did the carpenter create a working model based on your design?
+Did anything need to be changed?
+Is it in use now?

+Your end reflection – learning that you need other people’s help to achieve your vision & provide feedback (this is a great lesson to learn especially as a future engineer, where you’ll definitely be working with others on projects!)

+Hope this is helpful.
+Good luck on your revisions!

+Chiara & Caroline,

+ALL-in Essay Editors